-#1 Put your coaches hat on and don't get drawn into the picture.
+#1 Put your coach hat on and don't get drawn into the picture.
 Imagine there is a circle around the person you are talking with and you are standing just outside in a neutral space where you can see the situation from all view points.

 #2 Listen intently, honor the other person with your full and undivided attention avoiding distractions from texts, emails, phone calls, etc.